influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 Restoring a `-full` backup and restoring an incremental backup require different syntax.
 To prevent issues with restore, keep `-full` backups and incremental backups in separate directories.

-<dt> In version 1.2, there is a known issue with restores from a backup directory
+<dt> In version 1.2.1, there is a known issue with restores from a backup directory
 that stores several **different** incremental backups.
 For a restore to function properly, incremental backups that specify different options (for example: they specify a different database with `-db` or a different retention policy with `-rp`) must be stored in different directories.
 If a single backup directory stores several different incremental backups, a restore only restores the most recent incremental backup.
-This issue will be fixed in the next point release.
+This issue is fixed in version 1.2.2.

 ##### Examples
 <br>